Jomerubaldo/Jomer/README.md

 </p>

 <p align="center">
-  🗨️ An aspiring web developer and undergraduate student passionate about tech and how systems work.
+  🗨️ An aspiring developer and undergraduate student passionate about tech and how systems work.
 Constantly learning and building projects using JavaScript, React, and modern web technologies.
 </p>

 <p align="center">